chinmaynema/chinmaynema.github.io/_posts/2019-05-12-Nandi Hills.md

 - Nehru Nilaya: Also called Cubbon House, this was the summer residence of Mark Cubbon, the commissioner of Mysore during late 1800s

 ## Major Expenses
 - Self-drive rental car: ~Rs.
-2,000 (including fuel)
+2,500 (including fuel)
+- Parking: Rs.
+100
 - Food and drinks

 ## Tips and Resources